 Shortly after the race, Adam underwent surgery to reconstruct his hips.
 He completed his leukemia treatment in spring of 2017, and remains in remission.
 In an effort to help other patients, he's been open about the physical and emotional problems that still resurface occasionally.

 Since treatment ended, Adam has struggled somewhat to figure out who he is.
 For two-and-a-half years, he was the kid with cancer, the one who took chemo every other day.

 For all the challenges that remain, Adam insists he’s found a measure of peace in knowing that his calling is to give back, to serve others.

-That’s why, on a beautiful spring day, he’s jogging down a street in Memphis.
+That’s why, on a beautiful sunny day, he’s jogging down a street in Memphis.